EnviroDIY/ModularSensors/README.md

 loggerModem modem;
 ```

-See [TinyGSM's documentation](https://github.com/vshymanskyy/TinyGSM/blob/master/README.md) for a full list of all of the chip variants and modules that are supported.
+See [TinyGSM's documentation](https://github.com/vshymanskyy/TinyGSM/blob/master/README.md) for a more details about of all of the chip variants and modules that are supported.

 After defining your modem, set it up using one of these two commands, depending on whether you are using cellular or WiFi communication:

 - **setupModem(Stream modemStream, int vcc33Pin, int modemStatusPin, int modemSleepRqPin, ModemSleepType sleepType, const char \*APN)** - Sets up the internet communcation with a cellular modem.
 Note that the modemStream and APN should be pointers.
 Use -1 for any pins that are not connected.
 - **setupModem(Stream modemStream, int vcc33Pin, int modemStatusPin, int modemSleepRqPin, ModemSleepType sleepType, const char \*ssid, const char \*pwd)** - Sets up the internet communication with a WiFi modem.
 Note that the modemStream, ssid, and password should be pointers.
 Use -1 for any pins that are not connected.
 - The **vcc33Pin** is the pin that controls whether or not the modem itself is powered.
-Use -1 if your modem is always receiving power from your logger board or if you want to control modem power independently.
+Use -1 if your modem is always receiving power or if you want to control modem power independently.
+    - NOTE:  _Many_ modem chips require more power than the 0.5A that most Arduino-style boards can provide!
+The power draw is particularly high during network connection and sending.
+Some chips require up to 2.5A.  _Know your modem's specs!_  If it requires more power than your board can provide, ensure that the modem has an alternate battery connection or power source!
 - The **modemStatusPin** is the pin that indicates whether the modem is turned on and it is clear to send data.
 If you use -1, the modem is assumed to always be ready.
 - The **modemSleepRqPin** is the _pin_ used to put the modem to sleep or to wake it up.
 - The **ModemSleepType** controls _how the modemSleepRqPin is used_ to put the modem to sleep between readings.